-Your personal adviser may be able to refer you for accommodation provided by the YMCA or the Foyers.
+Your personal adviser may be able to refer you to accommodation provided by the YMCA or the Foyers.

-If you were put in care by East Sussex County Council, as a care leaver you can apply to be placed on both Eastbourne and Lewes Councils' housing registers.
+If you were placed in care by East Sussex County Council, as a care leaver you can apply to both Eastbourne and Lewes Councils' housing registers.